saad89678/BN-Business-annonce-/README.md

 Translation Support: Configurable labels and messages for localization.

-image
+# image
 ![17447643194855349440573494975718](https://github.com/user-attachments/assets/0f60ecc7-ec45-4a29-9c19-6a1656d05051)

-Premium Scripts
+# Premium Scripts
 We offer a variety of premium scripts to enhance your server.
 Visit our store for more details:

-Forge Store
+# Benkiran Dev

 Support
 Need assistance?
 Join our Discord community for support and updates:

-Forge Discord

-Thank you for choosing Forge Business!
+Thank you for choosing Benkiran Business!

 A small gift from Forge and me!
 We’ve added a ton of new features!
 Now it’s truly a cool, cool script!